dat-ecosystem-archive/DEPs/proposals/0000-hyperdrive.md

 ## Stat
 [hypercore-entry-schema-stat]: #hypercore-entry-schema-stat

-This schema encodes the "Stat" of a file in the metadata Hypercore register.
+This schema encodes the "Stat" of a file in the metadata Hypercore feed.
 TODO- describe fields.

 ```
 message Stat {